apache/nuttx/configs/mcu123-lpc214x/README.txt

 ----------------

 (ca. 2008)
 I use the lpc21isp tool to load NuttX into FLASH.
-That tool is available in the files section at https://groups.yahoo.com/neo/groups/lpc21isp/info.
 In the older version 1.60 of lpc21isp for Linux, I had to make several changes.
-This changes are shown in lpc21ips-1.60.diff.
+This changesi are shown in lpc21ips-1.60.diff.

 I use the script lpc21isp.sh to perform the actual download.
 You will probably have to make some changes to this script in order to use it.